 Peripheral nerve sheath tumours (PNSTs) manifest as round paravertebral masses that span one or two vertebral bodies.
 They are homogenous, soft-tissue attenuation masses at CT and the commonest cause of posterior mediastinal and paravertebral masses.
 They may cause widening of the neural foramen and thickening of the adjacent posterior rib.

 Schwannoma and neurofibroma are by far the most common type of neurogenic tumour in adults.

 These tumours tend to present as elongated paraspinal masses that span multiple vertebral levels.
 Intra-tumoural calcification is common 1-3.

 - ganglioneuroma - children and adults

-Neuroblastoma and ganglioneuroblastoma are most commonly seen in children and in a child they comprise the commonest neurogenic tumour.
+Neuroblastoma and ganglioneuroblastoma are most commonly seen in children and in a child, they comprise the most common neurogenic tumour.

 - 1. Reed JC, Hallet KK, Feigin DS.
 Neural tumors of the thorax: subject review from the AFIP.
 Radiology.
 1978;126 (1): 9-17. doi:10.1148/126.1.9 - Pubmed citation

 - 2. Kreel L. Goitre and neurofibroma.
 Postgrad Med J. 1986;62 (728): 463-5. doi:10.1136/pgmj.62.728.463 - Free text at pubmed - Pubmed citation